Agoric/agoric-sdk/packages/SwingSet/docs/vat-upgrade.md

 Swingset vats are normally orthogonally persistent and assume they will live forever.
 So the ability to retain meaningful identity across an upgrade requires careful planning, starting with the very first version of the code being deployed.

 For convenience, this description will use "v1" to describe the old version of the vat, and "v2" to describe the new version, but the process applies to any sequential pair of versions.
 The very first version is special, because we use `createVat` instead of `upgrade`.
-Also note that the v2 code bundle can actually be the same as the v1 bundle: "cross-grade" is a legitimate approach to deleting accumulated state.
+Also note that the v2 code bundle can actually be the same as the v1 bundle, such a "null upgrade" is a legitimate approach to deleting accumulated state.

 ## The Upgrade Sequence

-Vat upgrade is triggered by an `upgrade()` message to the vat's "adminNode" (the one returned by `E(vatAdminService).createVat()`).
+Vat upgrade is triggered by an `upgrade()` message to the vat's "adminNode" control facet (the one returned by `E(vatAdminService).createVat()`).
 This schedules an upgrade event on the kernel run-queue.
 When this event is processed, the following takes place:

 * the vat's current worker (if any) is shut down
   * outstanding promises are rejected